 Cellulitis is an inflammation or infection of the eyelids, orbit (eye socket) and surrounding tissues.
 There are two types of cellulitis of the eye: preseptal and orbital cellulitis.
 Preseptal cellulitis is when the eyelids are involved and can be treated with oral antibiotics.
 Orbital cellulitis is when the orbit is involved, which is more serious and can lead to vision loss.
 Orbital cellulitis may require hospital admission, antibiotics and possibly surgery.
 Sometimes it is difficult to determine the difference between the two types and may require imaging studies.
 Orbital cellulitis should be evaluated by an ophthalmologist.

 Styes are acute inflammation from clogged oil glands in the eyelids caused by the oil backing up into the eyelid skin.
 In rare cases, this can also cause a more serious infection.
 Styes usually develop over a few days and may drain spontaneously and heal.
-But, the leftover oil and white blood cells may leave behind a chronic lipogranuloma, called a chalazion.
+The leftover oil and white blood cells may leave behind a chronic lipogranuloma, called a chalazion.
 Most chalazia will resolve on their own, but sometimes this may require medication or a procedure.

 Conjunctivitis (pink eye)